 Another source claims the name was derived from "the cot on the lower hill; from cru, a cot; tane, lower, and dun or din, a hill; or it may be the chalk hill, from krit, Saxon, chalk."

 The surname Critendind was first found in West Kent at Crittenden.
 While this is the generally accepted origin of the name one source claims the family originally "came from Criddon, formerly Critendone (Cridela's hill), in Shropshire."

 Early History of the Critendind family

-Another 198 words (14 lines of text) covering the years 148 and 1481 are included under the topic Early Critendind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Critendind research.
+Another 77 words (6 lines of text) covering the years 148 and 1481 are included under the topic Early Critendind History in all our PDF Extended History products and printed products wherever possible.

 Critendind Spelling Variations